mtrebi/Rasterizer/README.md

 I've implemented the most basic transformations: rotations and translations.
 To do so, I've used 4x4 homogeneous matrices.
 Homogeneous matrices are very useful to perform affine transformations because they can represent a linear transformation (rotation, scale, skew...) and a translation in a single matrix.

-To implement rotations and translation, I've added to each object a *Model matrix* that stores the local transformations for each object.
+To implement rotations and translation, I've added to each object a _Model matrix_ that stores the local transformations for each object.
 Due to the multiplication properties of this matrices, multiple transformation can be concatenated.

 The model transform is applied to each of the vertices when the rasterizer asks for the Geometry.
 It is performed only once and is the first transformation performed that converts the vertices from Object Local Space to World Space.

+###  Object translations using 4x4 homogeneous matrices

 In the following image each cube is rotated 45º in roll, pitch or yaw; and translated a small amount in the X axis: